abe33/typography-fixer/unicode.md

-A list of all the unicode characters and their codes
+A list of all the unicode characters used in this package with their code only:

 - `\u00a0`: ` ` - non-breaking space
 - `\u00ab`: `«` - left double angle quotation mark